 Love is at the centre of David Spiller’s work.
 The Beatles sang All You Need is Love as if it were a mission statement.
 Spiller’s paintings are a cornucopia of appropriated and remembered images, a smorgasbord of influences from American Pop Art, boyhood comics, TV cartoons and art history.

 His canvases are palimpsests of both paint and meaning.
-Drawings that begin on paper are then manipulated on computer and projected onto canvas.
-He lays down the flat areas of paint with great care and then subverts them with scribbles and hand written phrases like some obsessive teenage graffiti artist.
+Drawings that begin on paper are then manipulated on a computer and projected onto the canvas.
+He lays down the flat areas of paint with great care and then subverts them with scribbles and handwritten phrases like some obsessive teenage graffiti artist.
 Mistakes and chance are part of the whole thing.
 Snatched lyrics fill the flat fields of colour; resonate through the nervous system like lines from a poem.